How retailers can benefit from big data and artificial intelligence

 Although artificial intelligence (AI) has a reputation for being one of the 21st century’s most cutting-edge technologies, its history dates back centuries.
 Our fascination with creating machines that can think as we do began with the ancient philosophers.

 Today, AI permeates every aspect of our lives, driven by the expansion in processing power and the resulting explosion of data managed by every organization and individual.
-Voice assistants, chatbots, personalized retail recommendations, and predictive text are all examples of AI playing a role in some of the most relied upon day-to-day processes.
+Voice assistants, chatbots, personalized retail recommendations, and predictive AI are all examples of Artificial Intelligence playing a role in some of the most relied upon day-to-day processes.

 As for the retail sector, there are many reasons it’s primed for AI.
 The most important of these reasons is retailers’ ready access to data, not just from transactions but — in an era of digital commerce — also from browsing habits, factors affecting purchase decisions and how offers drive behavior.

 One purpose of AI is to identify patterns in data that would be near impossible for humans to see.
 The extraordinary power of AI systems to sift through different data sources to find relationships between them leads to equally impressive insights that enable retailers to make more informed decisions, reduce costs and waste, optimize resources, and improve customer experiences and loyalty.